 Skip to content

-Coralogix SLOs can be powered by metrics derived from Prometheus recording rules, which help reduce query complexity and improve performance.
-However, when those metrics come from chained recording rules—where one rule depends on another—there’s a risk of inaccurate evaluations.
+Coralogix SLOs can be powered by metrics derived from Prometheus recording rules or from Event2Metrics-generated metrics.
+When those metrics come from chained recording rules—where one rule depends on another—there’s a risk of inaccurate evaluations.

 This guide explains:

-• Why chained recording rules can cause incomplete or premature SLO results.
+• Why metric-generation processes (chained recording rules or E2M) can cause incomplete or premature SLO results.

 • How to safely use recording rule–based metrics in your SLOs.